CatoTheGrenadier/Cosmos-An-AI-Companion-for-Dream-Exploration/README.md

 This app is still under heavy development!

 07/13/2025
-Implemented LLM for analysis of dreams using Google Gemini api;
+Implemented LLM for analysis of dreams using Google Gemini api.
 Inplemented cloud storage using Firebase Firestore.
+Conducted extensive tests.